CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise1.md

    ![](./media/gt12.png)

+   >**Note:** If the Copilot Studio portal is taking longer than usual to load, please wait a few minutes.
+Alternatively, try closing your browser and reopening the portal in a private/incognito window.
+This issue has been observed recently and may be due to factors such as high server load or browser-related caching problems.

 1. If the **Welcome to Copilot Studio** prompt appears, click **Skip**.

 1. Once you are inside **Copilot Studio** you will be in the home page.